Double-banded Plover

 Frequently Asked Questions

-They are diurnal birds, meaning they are most active during the day.
-However, their activity is heavily influenced by the tides; they are busiest when the falling tide exposes fresh mudflats and sandbanks for foraging.
+Double-banded Plovers are diurnal, meaning they are active during the day.
+However, their activity is heavily influenced by the tides; they are most active during low tide when mudflats and shorelines are exposed for foraging.

 Record Double-banded Plover at your habitat